|Home < Almanac < Agriculture < Crop Weather|

 Wisconsin Crop Weather Report

-Soybean harvest was reported at 96 percent complete, 10 days behind the average.
+Potato harvest was reported as 84 percent complete, 8 days behind last year.

 Selected Quotes from Farm Reporters and County Ag Agents

 CHIPPEWA-T.P.: Frequent rains all week resulted in little fieldwork.
 All the moisture has some kernels on corn ears beginning to sprout.
 A hard frost over the weekend definitely put an end to the growing season.
 Concerns are growing that manure applications won't happen this fall if crops can't be harvested soon and soil conditions freeze up around Thanksgiving.

 RUSK-G.P.: Widespread heavy rains limited field activity this week.
 Some corn came off at the end of the week, but mostly still too wet to get into the fields.
 Crop conditions are deteriorating with soybeans suffering the most.
 We really need some warmer temps, sunshine and some wind (just not too much!).
 Hay and pasture are in decline with colder temps.

 ASHLAND/IRON-C.B.: Rain again most of the week throughout the area.
 Temperatures at least 10 degrees below normal.
 A couple of reports of soybeans harvested.
 Still too wet for any fall tillage work.

 SHAWANO-B.R.: Over five inches of rain early in the week and light rain with some snow late in the week means almost no field work done this past week.
 It is very wet with water ponds in many fields.
 A lot of wheat was supposed to go in yet that will probably not get done anymore.
 Had some very strong winds last week that raised heck with some varieties of corn.

 LA CROSSE-I.H.: Still extremely wet.
 Having difficulty getting into the fields.